 If you are looking for a good restaurant in El Cangrejo, you’re never more than a block away from some of Panama’s best food offerings.
 The restaurant selection in El Cangrejo is varied and includes high-end dining all the way down to street vendors, making its variety one of the best in Panama.

-Ricon Suisa (aka 1985): This El Cangrejo original has been in the same spot for over 20 years and rare is the night that this restaurant is empty.
+Rincon Suisa (aka 1985): This El Cangrejo original has been in the same spot for over 20 years and rare is the night that this restaurant is empty.
 Chef Willy Diggelmann has established a name for himself as one of Panama’s top restaurateurs and has a solid presence in El Cangrejo with three different restaurants under his ownership.
 Rincon Suisa features a Swiss-German menu, meaning entrees are very rich and the ingredients include heavy creams, savory meats, and some very elegant seafood selections.
 The average entree runs upwards of $22.00, meaning Rincon Suiza is one of the more pricy restaurants in Panama and certainly in El Cangrejo.
-Ricon Suiza is located one block off of Via Veneto, turning right on the same street as Wine Bar and Pomodoro.
+Ricon Suiza is located one block off of Via Veneto, turning right just after the Tryp Hotel.

 There are also some fantastic options for restaurants in El Cangrejo if you are looking to dine on the cheap.
 Asados Gaby is Panama’s go-to spot for roasted chicken, fried plantains, lentils, and roasted pork chops.
-El Greco is a slam dunk when it comes to good food cheap.
-They’ve got a great mix of Greek cuisine and they deliver!
-Located next to Manolo’s on Via Veneto, El Greco stays open late.
+Check out Mordito del Burro for killer Mexican tacos and Margaritas, along with some great little pop-up style Colombian food trucks just opposite the Veneto Hotel.

-And make sure to visit La Tosca de Duran, located one block up from the Power Club Gym, on Calle Alberto Navarro.
-La Tosca de Duran is owned by the famous boxer Roberto Duran, and most nights from Thursday – Saturday you can catch the local celebrity hanging out with diners.
-La Tosca de Duran has some fantastic local options including their whole fried fish and a Panamanian twist on Paella.
+And if you are in El Cangrejo, you owe it to yourself to visit La Tasca de Duran, located one block up from the Power Club Gym, on Calle Alberto Navarro.
+La Tasca de Duran is owned by the famous boxer Roberto Duran, and most nights from Thursday – Saturday you can catch the local celebrity hanging out with diners.
+La Tasca de Duran has some fantastic local options including their whole fried fish and a Panamanian twist on Paella.

 Other restaurant options in this eclectic neighborhood include Cuban, Colombian, Venezuelan, Mexican, Chinese, and Argentinian cuisine.
 You are never more than a block away from a great restaurant in El Cangrejo!
-Having plenty of great places to eat makes the neighborhood a great place for El Cangrejo real estate.
+Having plenty of great places to eat makes the neighborhood a great place to live.
+Click here to check out property listings and more El Cangrejo real estate.